 [A]ll those that are the children of Abraham according to the flesh, are not therefore the adopted children of God; it is not their blood, but their faith, must make them such.
 There are some of Abraham’s seed, that are selected from the rest, to whom the promise was made, who are therefore called

-Summary regarding Romans 9:8: This verse indicates that Israelites are not adopted children of God just because they are physical descendants of Abraham.
+Summary regarding Romans 9:8: This scripture indicates that Israelites are not children of God just because they are physical descendants of Abraham.
 They, like gentiles, must trust in Jesus Christ for eternal salvation in order to become adopted children of God.

 1 John 3:1a: Behold what manner of love the Father has bestowed on us [Christians], that we should be called children of God!